- First-Day Attendance

 Official E-mail Accounts for All Students at Florida State University

 The official method of communication at Florida State University is your FSU e-mail account.
-In order to stay informed and aware, you are required to set up and maintain your account and check it three times per week.
+In order to stay informed and aware, you are required to set up and maintain your account and check it regularly.
 If you choose to have your official FSU account forwarded to another e-mail account, you are still held responsible for all information distributed by the University to your FSU account.